kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 <div class="exercise" markdown="1">
 Exercise 3:

-In addition to outputting the timestamp and hash, save it to memory and display it when accessing the application via HTTP.
+In addition to outputting the timestamp and hash, save it to memory and display it when accessing the main application via HTTP.
 Then use ingress to access it with a browser.
 </div>

 <div class="exercise" markdown="1">